introlab/ros2-migration-notes/README.md

 ROS2 migration notes

 This assumes that you are migrating from ROS1 Noetic on Ubuntu 20.04 to ROS2 Humble (either on Ubuntu 22.04 or compiled from source on Ubuntu 20.04).
+Using Foxy is not recommended: it is distributed in binary form on Ubuntu 20.04, but it is already past its end-of-support date.
+Also, Foxy and Humble have a few incompatibilities (for instance, names of created interfaces [msgs, srvs, actions] CMake targets and packages).
+Foxy was not as mature as Humble is, and some features were missing (for instance, declaring parameters without default values, but with a type).
+Use Humble.

+Also, this does not cover migration from using Gazebo Classic to the newer Ignition Gazebo.
+Humble still supports Gazebo Classic, but Jazzy (Ubuntu 24.04) does not.
+Migration will be needed when moving to Jazzy.

+## Building Humble on Ubuntu 20.04
+TODO

 ## Workspace